 • Robert H. Durr Award, from the Midwest Political Science Association, 2009

-You can visit her personal webpage by clicking here.
+You can visit her personal webpage here.